A cavity is a decayed part of a tooth caused by plaque.

 2. 02

-Pain When Eating or Drinking
+Tooth Pain When Eating or Drinking

 Sensitivity or pain from a cavity or tooth decay can be especially noticeable when you eat or drink certain foods or beverages that are hot or cold.
-Even sweet foods and liquids can trigger tooth sensitivity related to a cavity.
+Even sweet foods and liquids can trigger tooth sensitivity related to a dental cavity.
 Check with your dentist to see whether your tooth sensitivity is due to a cavity or other causes.

 3. 03

-Pain With Pressure
+Tooth Pain with Pressure

 Even when not eating, if you experience sharp pain in your tooth when applying pressure or biting down, it could be the sign of a cavity or dental issue.